a-digital/cookie-consent-banner/README.md

 ## Configuring Cookie Consent Banner

 The appearance of the banner can be customised by choosing its position, layout style and colour palette.
 The banner text and a 'learn more' link can also be defined.
+Additionally, there are options to control whether the banner is auto-injected, how the required CSS and JS assets are loaded and whether the banner should display on certain entry types/categories or in live preview.

+If auto-injection is not used, the banner can be rendered by using the `{{ craft.cookieConsentBanner.addBanner() }}` variable/method.

 Brought to you by [Mark @ A Digital](https://adigital.agency)